 Tencent, known for its instant messaging app Wechat, Baidu, for its search engine, Alibaba and JD.com, for their e-commerce platforms, are the most important Chinese companies in the technology sector.
 Thanks to their significant amount of users, the data generated allowed them to extend the number of channels to reach consumers and create even more personalized content.
 This phenomenon can be illustrated by Wechat’s recent update.

 Wechat iOS 7.0 was launched in December 2018, four years after the last update.
 It has a lighter and flat design but mostly, it has new features.
 Similar to Instagram and Facebook’s Stories, WeChat’s Time Capsule and Top Stories are taking the Chinese social media giant into the short video market.
-Users can shoot or upload videos of no more than 15 seconds and add text descriptions, emojis, background music, selfie stickers, locations… By doing so, Wechat is competing with Tik Tok on the short video market.
+Users can shoot or upload videos of no more than 15 seconds and add text descriptions, emojis, background music, selfie stickers, locations… By doing so, Wechat is competing with Tik Tok in the short video market.

-To go further in its competitiveness, WeChat recently added some new features like a paywall for exclusive content or the video live stream for official accounts.
+To go further in its competitiveness, WeChat recently added some new features like a paywall for exclusive content or a video live stream for official accounts.
 Thus, WeChat is multiplying possibilities for the digital marketing world.

 You can get (for free) our Social Media Marketing in China by sending an email firstname.lastname@example.org